sanazjml/Avoin-yo-Data-Analysis-with-Python-2020/README.md

 https://csmastersuh.github.io/data_analysis_with_python_2020/project.html#regression-analysis

-and also introduction to the regression analysis project as attached file "introduction-to-regression-analysis.pdf".
+and also introduction to the regression analysis project as the attached file.
 My conducted project solution is attached as "project_notebook_regression_analysis.ipynb".